What To Do After Scanning a Check Engine Code

 4Check the simple things first

 Before assuming a major component failure, check the obvious.
-For EVAP codes: is the gas cap fully tightened?
-Is it cracked?
+For EVAP codes (P0440, P0442, P0455, P0456): is the gas cap fully tightened?
+Is the rubber seal cracked?
 For sensor codes: is the wiring harness to that sensor intact?
 Are there any broken or disconnected vacuum hoses?
 Is there visible corrosion on a connector?
-Many check engine lights are caused by loose connections, failed seals, or simple wear items — not expensive components.
+Many check engine lights are caused by a loose connection, a failed $10 seal, or a cracked $20 hose — not a $500 sensor.

 5Look up what the code actually means

 Read what the code means in terms of the system it monitors and the condition it detected — not just the part name in the code title.
-P0420 doesn't necessarily mean a failed catalytic converter.
-P0171 doesn't necessarily mean a bad fuel injector.
-Understanding what the ECM actually detected, and what conditions can cause it, is what allows you to make a sensible diagnosis rather than an expensive guess.
+P0420 doesn't mean a failed catalytic converter — it means the catalyst efficiency ratio was below threshold, which can be caused by a bad downstream O2 sensor, an exhaust leak, or a rich-running engine just as easily as a dead converter.
+P0171 doesn't mean a bad fuel injector — it means the ECM detected a sustained lean condition and ran out of fuel trim correction range.
+Understanding the root system is what separates a $50 repair from a $1,500 mistake.

 6Avoid replacing parts based only on a code

 This is the most common and costly mistake.
 A code tells you which system triggered a fault and under what conditions — it does not tell you which part failed.
 Multiple different components can cause the same code.
-Replacing the most expensive part on the list is not diagnosis.
+Replacing the most prominent part in the code title is not diagnosis.
 Use live scanner data, a multimeter, visual inspection, and systematic testing to confirm which component is actually at fault before spending money.
+Example: P0606 (PCM processor fault) does not mean the PCM needs replacement — it often means the battery voltage is too low or a ground strap is corroded.

 7Clear codes only after checks or repairs — not before